 |Level of compliance||Main audience||Other|

 School boards receiving direct resourcing funding are paid a quarterly grant to arrange school transport assistance for eligible students.
 The Ministry is currently not accepting any additional schools into the direct resourcing funding programme.

-Directly resourced schools receive transport assistance funding every year via a funding agreement with the Ministry.
+Directly resourced (DR) schools receive transport assistance funding every year via a funding agreement with the Ministry.
 The funding is paid to school boards quarterly in advance and funding rates are reviewed on an annual basis.

 Students at directly resourced schools must meet the same eligibility criteria as other schools.

 The Ministry establishes the most effective combination of bus routes and individual conveyance allowances to transport the school’s eligible students.
 The funding is paid to the school board based on the Ministry designed bus routes.

 The three components of the funding formula for each bus route are: